Skip to main content Go to Site Map

 Throughout the BA (Hons) courses, directed learning will be complemented by allocated private study.
 As you progress through the course, the balance of studies shifts from an emphasis on taught learning to self-directed study.
 Student-initiated study forms a substantial part of Level 5 and Level 6 units.

 Contact hours include all scheduled teaching sessions, but also supervised time in the workshop or studio.
-In line with national guidance, we include in our calculation of contact hours all the time that is scheduled in the studio for independent study which is also supported by staff (either academic staff, or technicians).
+In line with national guidance, we include in our calculation of contact hours all the time that's scheduled in the studio for independent study which is also supported by staff (either academic staff, or technicians).

-The information provided below gives the proportion of your study time which constitutes contact hours.
+The information provided below gives the proportion of your study time, which constitutes contact hours.
 Where there are optional routes through the course, we've used the figures for the most popular option.

 Year 1 (% time) Year 2 (% time) Year 3 (% time)